 Neck pain, also called cervical pain, is a common health issue for many adults, but just because it’s common doesn’t mean it isn’t a big deal.
 There’s a reason something that’s frustrating is often called “a pain in the neck.”
 Even short-term pain can have a significant, negative impact on your life.
-Today, we want to look at what’s causing your acute neck pain in Chapel Hill so you can take the steps to reduce your discomfort and reclaim your life.
+Today, we want to look at what’s causing your acute neck pain, so you can take the steps to reduce your discomfort and reclaim your life.

 Symptoms of Neck Pain